Respiratory Therapist Explains Critical Role Her Team Plays at Shepherd Center

 How long have you worked in respiratory therapy?

-I’ve been in this field for 20 years.
+I’ve been in this field for more than 20 years.

 How long have you worked at Shepherd Center?

-This November will mark 15 years that I’ve been with Shepherd Center.
+I’ve been with Shepherd Center for 16 years.
 I actually found out about Shepherd when I was working in another hospital and helped transport a patient here.
 The rest is history!

 Can you describe what respiratory therapists do?